adrn/gala/docs/potential/scf.rst

 Introduction
 ------------

-The two main steps for using `gala.potential.scf` are:
+The two main ways to use `gala.potential.scf` are:

 #. to compute the expansion coefficients given a continuous density distribution
    or discrete samples from a density distribution, then